antoinemadec/vim-highlight-groups/README.md

 highlight-groups.vim
 ====================

-Add word under the cursor in different highlight groups on the fly.
+Add the word under the cursor in different highlight groups.

 Each group has a different color.